FAQs for DIY MFA

 How does DIY MFA work exactly?
 Are there classes?
 Do I have to do homework?

 Starting off, DIY MFA will center around this blog.
-I’ll post every Monday, Wednesday and Friday, with short check-in posts on Sundays to see how you’re doing.
+There are posts every Monday, Tuesday, Wednesday and Friday.
 I’ll also be tweeting from @DIYMFA and posting updates on the DIY MFA Facebook page.
 As DIYMFA.com grows, I plan to release more worksheets, workbooks and other products to help you along on your journey.
-I will also be launching a newsletter in October and a webinar later this fall.
 The idea is to give you lots of different ways to construct your own personalized DIY MFA program.
 You can participate as much or as little as you like—whatever fits your schedule and your writing style.

 OK, that’s great, but where’s the structure?
 I need structure!